muchimi/JoystickGremlinEx/README.md

 # Recipes

-### One way or two way switch to two way switch / three way switch
+## One way or two way switch to two way switch / three way switch

-Some hardware controllers have physical two or three position switches when only one (or two) position records a button press.
+Some hardware controllers only have a trigger on one (two) positions out of two (three).
+Usually the center doesn't have a button mapped.

-In GremlinEx, button presses can be output for each position by adding more than one mapping to each physical button that is triggered on the physical hardware in pairs.
+In GremlinEx VjoyRemap a button trigger can easily be output for each position of a switch by adding a release mapping to the hardware positions that do trigger on.
+The trigger occurs then when the switch leaves the position and turns off.

 One responds to button presses on the raw hardware, the other responds to a button release on the raw hardware.